Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Conclusion

 \section{Conclusion}

-We examined the theoretical assumptions of existing bandit-based exploration mechanisms for classical planning, and showed that ad-hoc design decisions can invalidate theoretical guarantees and harm actual performance.
-Moreover, existing work combined various ad-hoc improvements in the evaluation, making the interpretation of the result complicated.
+We examined the theoretical assumptions of existing bandit-based exploration mechanisms for classical planning, and showed that ad hoc design decisions can invalidate theoretical guarantees and harm performance.
+We presented \guct-Normal2, a classical planning algorithm combining MCTS and our Gaussian bandit UCB1-Normal2, and analyzed it both theoretically and empirically.
+Future work includes combinations with other enhancements for agile search including novelty metric \citep{lipovetzky2017bwfs}, lazy evaluations and preferred operators \citep{RichterH2009}, and iterated anytime search \citep{richter2010joy}.

-We presented \guct-Normal2, a classical planning algorithm based on MCTS and UCB1-Normal2 that corrects the theoretical flaws identified in previous methods, and analyzed it both theoretically and empirically.
-The theoretical analysis of its regret bound revealed that its polynomial bound is inferior to the logarithmic bound of a closely related cousin UCB1-Normal.
-However, in practice, it outperformed UCB1-Normal due to the unique aspect of classical planning.
-Most importantly, \guct-Normal2 managed to outperform the traditional GBFS algorithm, making it the first instance of bandit-based MCTS which did so in its raw algorithmic efficiency.

-Future work includes combinations with existing ad-hoc or principled enhancements for satisficing search, including lazy evaluation, preferred operators, and novelty metric \cite{lipovetzky2017bwfs}, as well as C++ re-implementation and the comparison with the \lsota.
-Our Python-based implementation is not only significantly slower than the competitive planners such as Fast-Downward \cite{Helmert2006}, but is also deliberately un-optimized for readability and extensibility.
-Our runtime analysis in the appendix shows that, even within our implementation, the tree-search variants of gbfs is significantly slower than \gbfs with a priority queue.
-However, \citet{schulte2014balancing} demonstrated that the performance drawback from tree-based search can be minimized in an optimized implementation.

-Our study showcases the importance of choosing the correct bandit algorithm for applications so that they satisfy its theoretical assumptions.
-However, this does not imply that UCB1-Normal is the end of the story: For example, while the Gaussian reward assumption made by UCB1-Normal is \emph{sufficient} for cost-to-go estimates in classical planning, it is not \emph{necessary} for justifying its application to classical planning.
-The Gaussian reward distributions imply that the rewards can have any value on the entire real line $\R$, which is an under-specification for cost-to-go estimates that are known to be non-negative.
-Future work will explore bandit algorithms that reflect the assumptions in classical planning more accurately.